adam-poulton/slashdiablo-maphack/CONTEXT.md

 **Filter context**:
-Everything a condition can ask that is not about the item: which class is playing, how far they have got, the difficulty, where they are standing, how much they have asked to hide.
+Everything a condition can ask that is not about the item: which class is playing, how far they have got, the difficulty, how much they have asked to hide.
+Where the item is lying is an item fact, not one of these.
 _Avoid_: environment, state, world state

 **Live item**: